 Food and Drinks

-Many lounges have much better food table than this lounge.
+Many lounges have a much better food table than this lounge.
 Still, the food selection of this lounge is good enough.

 Friendliness of the Customer Service

 We rate Berlin-Tegel Airport C-Lounge as a 3-star lounge.
-Three stars don't sound a lot but after you see the terminal itself, we are sure you are happy with a 3-star quality.
+Three stars don't sound a lot but after you see the terminal itself, we are sure you are happy with 3-star quality.

 - Who can enter C-lounge in Berlin-Tegel Airport?

 - Priority Pass and Lounge Pass holders may enter the lounge.
 The lounge is also partnering with Icelandair, Hainan Airlines, S7 Airlines, Finnair, Luxair, UTair, Ukraine International Airlines and Rhein Neckar.
 Your airline may invite you to the lounge.

 - The lounge is located in Terminal C close to the gate C80.

 - How much does C-Lounge cost?